-- 6. Pregnant Students -Public schools may not discriminate against students based on their parental and / or marital status.
+- unless the school authorities conducting the search have reasonable suspicion to do so.
+Lockers and desks assigned to students may be subject to inspection at any time by school officials since such places are not the property of the student, but rather are owned by the School District and used by the student. - 6.
+Pregnant Students -Public schools may not discriminate against students based on their parental and / or marital status.
 Pregnant students are entitled to educational opportunities equal to those provided to students who are not pregnant.
 In addition, we encourage pregnant students to remain in school.
 Homebound instruction will be made available to pregnant students when necessary. - 7.
 Student Grievances and Complaints -If a student has a grievance or a complaint about a school-related matter, a school employee or other school official, s/he may submit it, in writing, to the Principal of the school who shall respond within ten (10) school days with a written answer or proposed resolution.
 Grievance or complaints may be appealed in writing to the Superintendent of Schools if the Principal's answer or proposed resolution is not deemed satisfactory by the student.
-The Superintendent of Schools shall respond to all grievances and complaints within a reasonable period of time following receipt of the written appeal document. - 7.8.
-It is the right of our students to expect a safe learning environment (especially during the COVID 19 pandemic).
-During a public health emergency authorization is given for school administrators, school health personnel, or their designee to take a student's temperature upon entry into a school building and at all school sponsored events and activities, whether conducted on or off school grounds.
-Parents are expected to monitor for temperatures and symptoms and report via the District provided daily health screener prior to sending their student on a bus or dropping them off at school.
-The District reserves the right to require, as a condition of attendance at school or school sponsored events and activities, that a student's or visitor's temperature be taken upon entry into the school building.
-Students who do not cooperate, or whose temperature exceeds allowable limits, will be required to leave school or the activity immediately in the custody of his/her parent or guardian.
-Visitors whose temperature exceeds allowable limits will not be permitted to enter the school building.
+The Superintendent of Schools shall respond to all grievances and complaints within a reasonable period of time following receipt of the written appeal document.
+It is the right of our students to expect a safe learning environment.